ayaka-qc/ayaka-qc.github.io/index.md

 # Education

-- Sep 2024 - Aug 2026 (Expected) Master of Arts - MA, Public and International Affairs / University of Ottawa
+- University of Ottawa / Sep 2024 - Aug 2026 (Expected)
+  - Master of Arts - MA, Public and International Affairs
-- May 2022 - Dec 2023 Courses of English for Professional Communication / McGill University School of Continuing Studies
+- McGill University / May 2022 - Dec 2023
+  - School of Continuing Studies.
+Courses of English for Professional Communication
-- Apr 2013 - Mar 2017 Bachelor of Arts and Science, Global cooperation and Area studies / Yokohama City University
+- Yokohama City University / Apr 2013 - Mar 2017
+  - Bachelor of Arts and Science, Global cooperation and Area studies

 # Research Experience

-- April 2023 - Present Research Assistant at Concordia University Institute for Cultural-Clinical Psychology
+- Concordia University / April 2023 - Present
+  - Research Assistant at the Institute for Cultural-Clinical Psychology
   - Supervisor: Prof. Andrew G. Ryder
   - Topic: Cultural acculturation on the mental well-being and social support needs of Japanese immigrants in Canada through comprehensive statistical analysis.

-- Apr 2022 - Mar 2024 Research Assistant at Gakushuin University Research Institute of Economics and Management
+- Gakushuin University / Apr 2022 - Mar 2024
+  - Research Assistant at the Research Institute of Economics and Management
   - Supervisor: Prof. Takaho Ueda
   - Topic: Study of the applicability of the Territorial Approach to regional development in Japan based on comparative analysis with Italy and developing countries.